cisco-open/observability-examples/knowledge-store-investigation/README.md

 ./push.sh
 ```

-The script uses the `fsoc` command like this:
+The script uses the `fsoc solution push` command.
+Here's what it looks like
+when you run `push.sh`:

 ```shell
 GHENDREY-M-NWK4:knowledge-store-investigation ghendrey$ ./push.sh